Lifeforce (film): Screenplay

 The screenplay was written by Dan O'Bannon and Don Jakoby (both would also collaborate with Tobe Hooper in Invaders from Mars).
-Hooper came up with the idea of using Halley's Comet in the screenplay, rather than the asteroid belt as originally used in the novel, as the comet was going to pass by Earth one year following the film's release.
+Hooper came up with the idea of using Halley's Comet in the screenplay, rather than the asteroid belt in the novel, as the comet was going to pass by Earth in early 1986, less than a year after the film's release.
 The time settings were also changed from the mid-21st century to the present day.
 Michael Armstrong and Olaf Pooley were brought on during production to perform uncredited rewrites, Armstrong acting as a liaison between Hooper and the art department.

-Hooper later said, "The spirit of the book is certainly there from my interpretation of the reading.
+Before the premiere Hooper said, "The spirit of the book is certainly there from my interpretation of the reading.
 Though Colin Wilson's novel was set in the future, I made it a contemporary piece for identification.
 Also, I tied in Halley's comet, where they make the find of the alien ship.
 It has been millions of years in the coma of Halley's comet, traveling as a parasite of sorts.
 But, basically, I think the movie embodies the same spiritual feeling that Colin Wilson intended."

-Colin Wilson was unhappy with the way the film turned out.
-He wrote of it, "John Fowles had once told me that the film of The Magus was the worst movie ever made.
-After seeing Lifeforce I sent him a postcard telling him that I had gone one better."
+Colin Wilson was unhappy with the finished film.
+He later wrote: "John Fowles had once told me that the film of The Magus was the worst movie ever made.
+After seeing Lifeforce I sent him a postcard telling him that I had got one better."
+He was also quoted as quipping "Well, at least there's lots of full-frontal nudity."